jackchased/nora/README.md

 *************************************************
 <a name="API_send"></a>
 ### .send(data, [callback])
 Tansmit Data with change ship status into tx mode.
-The hal will fire a `'txDone'` event when transmition finished.

 **Arguments**